Commissioner Mark Tolbert, President

 Prior to elected office, Quinton served on the city’s Charter Review Commission and with numerous other civic, philanthropic, and professional organizations.
 He now serves as Chair of the City Council Housing Committee, where he works with issues related to affordable housing and the future of the city’s housing policy.
 Quinton also is a member of the committees on Planning, Zoning, and Economic Development; the Airport; Transportation and Infrastructure; Neighborhoods and Public Safety.

 Secretary/Attorney David Kenner

 The Board of Police Commissioners selected David Kenner as their secretary/attorney in 2010.
-Kenner is the president of the Levy Craig Law Firm, and a member of its transaction department.
-He has experience in all aspects of real estate, including acquisitions, sales, leases, exchanges, development and construction, finance and lending, brokerage issues, workouts and foreclosures, and real estate-related litigation.
-He is a member of the Board of Directors of TriCentury Bank, and the Chair of its Audit Committee.
-Kenner has been named The Best Lawyers in America in the practice area of Banking and Finance Law for 2013-16, The Best Lawyers in Kansas City from 435 Magazine in 2015, and Kansas City Business Journal’s Best of The Bar from 2006 to 2010, 2012, 2013.
-He received the 2016 Law Firm Leader award given to chairman, managing partners or other law firm executives who demonstrated extraordinary vision, innovation and leadership during the year from Missouri Lawyers Weekly, and the 2015 Baron of the Boardroom award in recognition of a distinguished career representing corporate/business clients from the Kansas City Metropolitan Bar Association.
+Kenner is an Instructor with the Henry W. Bloch School of Management, University of Missouri-Kansas City – business law, commercial transactions, and business ethics.
+He was previously with the Levy Craig Law Firm serving as President, and Chair of the Transaction Department.
+He is a member of the Board of Directors of TriCentury Bank, and serves on its Audit, IT, and Compensation Committees.
+Kenner has been named to The Best Lawyers in America in the practice area of Banking and Finance Law, The Best Lawyers in Kansas City from 435 Magazine, and Kansas City Business Journal’s Best of The Bar.
+He received the 2016 Law Firm Leader award from Missouri Lawyers Weekly given to chairman, managing partners or other law firm executives who demonstrated extraordinary vision, innovation and leadership, and the 2015 Baron of the Boardroom award from the Kansas City Metropolitan Bar Association in recognition of a distinguished career representing corporate/business clients.